-Everyone will claim social media is king/queen/despot, but having your own website, your own little piece of internet real estate, is much more valueable.
+Everyone will claim social media is king/queen/despot, but having your own website, your own little piece of internet real estate, is much more valuable.
 Why?
-First, because it’s yours; it’s not Facebook’s or Twitter’s or Instagram’s. it’s not subject to terms and services, it’s not at the mercy of alorithms.
+First, because it’s yours; it’s not Facebook’s or Twitter’s or Instagram’s. it’s not subject to terms and services, it’s not at the mercy of algorithms.
 You’re a lot more free to write about what you want, when you want, and how you want.
-I’ve been occasionally spotty with updating this website but over its ten plus years of existence I’ve generally posted once a month, give or take.
-Someone who discovers me and my work can click over here and read ten years worth of material.
+I’ve been occasionally spotty with updating this website but over its eight years of existence I’ve generally posted once a month, give or take.
+Someone who discovers me and my work can click over here and read nearly a decade’s worth of material.
 With social media, anything you post gets an immediate response if lucky, but more often than not disappears into the feed and is lost for the most part … unless you constantly post and tweet and snapshot, all of which takes away time you could be spending doing the writing thing.

-BUT (and it’s a big but because it’s in bold and UPPERCASE letters) you have to post on the regular or semi-regular.
-My advice: have a backlog of pieces ready to go so you can just schedule them as needed rather than sitting there in a panic on the last day of the month going “oh shit I haven’t updated, I have to write something”.
+BUT (and it’s a big but because it’s in bold and UPPERCASE letters) you have to post on the regular.
+My advice: have a backlog of pieces ready to go so you can just schedule them as needed rather than sitting there in a panic on the last day of the month going “oh shit I haven’t updated my website I have to write something”.

-Another bonus of your website? if like me you backburn social media, whenever someone searches for your name online, that website will be the first thing that pops up through the SEO.
+Another bonus of a website?
+If like me you backburn social media, whenever someone searches for your name online, that website will be the first thing that pops up through the SEO.
 That’s Search Engine Optimization and that’s what you want.